 4. Start assessing social considerations in your value chain.

 Use EU reference frameworks such as UNGP on Business and Human Rights, the OECD Guidelines, and the Charter of Fundamental Rights.

 5. Set targets and approve these at board level.

-Set clear environmental reduction targets (Net-Zero Science-Based Targets)- based on your GHG measurements and company footprint.
+Set clear environmental reduction targets (e.g. Net-Zero Science-Based Targets)- based on your GHG measurements and company footprint.
+Which aspect of your supply chain shows the biggest impact?
 Additionally, set targets on how to improve the social aspects of your business.

 Get a grip on all your environmental, economic, and social impacts.
 Start monitoring progress.

 7. How are the CSRD and the Taxonomy Regulation related?

 The EU Taxonomy requires companies subject to the NFRD and CSRD to disclose to what extent their activities are “environmentally sustainable”.
 It assesses their sustainability efforts based on the 6 impact criteria mentioned in question 5.
 Information that is especially interesting to investors.
 As it shows which aspects of your business are sustainable.
 Allowing better-informed decision-making regarding green investments.

 8. Will the CSRD bring new business opportunities?